 Many adults and even females use the 150RB for trail riding because it has good power, is fairly reliable, and has good suspension after some tuning.

-Not everyone can afford a brand new dirt bike.
+Not everyone can afford a brand new dirt bike, but that doesn’t mean you can’t have just as much fun.
 Starting your kid out on a used bike may be the best choice in the long run.

 They’re going to tip over and make that shiny bike dirty and scratched up.
 He or she may also be ready to upgrade to the next bike sooner than you think.